-11 Bucket List-worthy International Vacations That Are Surprisingly Affordable (Video)
+11 Dream International Vacations That Are Surprisingly Affordable

-There’s an old piece of travel wisdom that may no longer be true.
-Once, it was common knowledge that a trip closer to home was always cheaper than traveling far away.
-But as the world gets more interconnected, the price tag of a trip abroad might actually surprise you — in a good way.
+It was once common knowledge that a trip close to home was always cheaper than traveling far away.
+But as the world becomes more interconnected, the price tag of a trip abroad might surprise you — in a good way.
 You only have to know when to look.

-In an effort to encourage travel to lesser-visited (and less expensive!) places outside of our borders, we compiled a list of international destinations that won't break the bank.
-If you know the perfect times to book, a trip to Vietnam might not be as much of a pipe dream as you had previously told your budget.
+If you're looking to jet outside U.S. borders, we compiled a list of international destinations that won't break the bank.
+If you know the perfect times to book, a trip to Vietnam might actually fit well within your budget this year.

-Whether you're looking at vacationing as far away as Australia or as close as Toronto, the actual cost of a well-thought-out itinerary abroad could surprise you.
+Whether you're dreaming of a vacation as far away as Australia or as close as Toronto, the actual cost of a well-thought-out itinerary could surprise you.

-Count your vacation days.
-You may actually be able to take more than you previously intended.
+So double check your number of vacation days.
+You might be able to take more than you previously intended.

-It's just a short jump north of the border to a city filled with culture, food and plenty to do.
-Often mistaken for the Canadian capital, Toronto is sometimes known as "Hollywood North" for its celebrity residents.
-If you're looking for food, head to Little Italy, one of several Chinatowns or Little Portugal for a gastronomic jaunt around the world.
-Catch a hockey game, sample some craft beers and do your best “Sorry” Canadian impression if you bump into someone on the street.
+It's just a short jump north of the border to a growing city with culture, food, and plenty to do.
+Often mistaken for the Canadian capital, Toronto is sometimes known as "Hollywood North" for its slew of celebrity residents.
+If you're looking for food, head to Little Italy, one of several Chinatowns, or Little Portugal for a gastronomic jaunt around the world.
+Catch a hockey game, sample some craft beers, and take a trip to the CN Tower to see Canada from above.

 The region of Alsace is a cult favorite among French travelers.
-Although it doesn't attract nearly as many visitors as Paris or the Cote d'Azur — which makes it a favorite among countrymen.
+It doesn't attract nearly as many visitors as Paris or the Cote d'Azur — which makes it a favorite among countrymen.
 The French once voted Kaysersberg (located in the region) as their favorite local village.
 Kaysersberg exemplifies many of the characteristics that have endeared Alsace to French travelers.
-It's got architecture that dates back to the 13th century, world-renowned wine caves and hearty Alsatian cuisine.
+It's got architecture that dates back to the 13th century, world-renowned wine caves, and hearty Alsatian cuisine.

 Armenia has undergone a resurgence over the past few years, thanks to a more liberal government.
 The country has one of the fastest growing economies in the post-Soviet Union, creating a growing luxury scene in Yerevan, the capital.
 There's theater, shopping, and history museums packed with treasures.
 But no trip to Armenia is complete without stepping into the gorgeous and rugged countryside.
 Khor Virap is a monastery that dates back more than 2,500 years.
 The mountainside views and the ancient architecture make for a breathtaking combo.
 Make a stop at Garni Gorge, a Roman temple located on top of a perilous gorge.

 Winter is the low season, with deals available from January through March.
-A flight to Erevan will cost about $864 during the low season of March.
-You can expect to find a steal for hotels, with the average costing only $95 per night, according to Kayak.
+A flight to Yerevan will cost about $864 during the low season and you can expect to find a steal for hotels, with the average costing only $77 per night, according to Kayak.

 The capital of Queensland on Australia's east coast is very quickly cementing itself as Australia's capital of design.
 Drop by the Queensland Art Gallery/Gallery of Modern Art, (QAGOMA) or the Institute of Modern Art (IMA) to get a sense of Asian-Pacific art.
 Go shopping in the Fortitude Valley district, where you'll be able to pick up pieces from local (and international) designers.
 And, of course, because it's Australia, it's easy to get in touch with the local wildlife.
 Visit the Lone Pine Koala Sanctuary, just about 20 minutes from the city, to hang out with more than 130 of the emblematic critters.

-The cheapest month to book a flight to Brisbane is February, according to Kayak.
-You can expect to pay around $955 for flights and the median hotel price in the city is $147.
+The cheapest month to book a flight to Brisbane is May, according to Kayak.
+Round-trip flights from Los Angeles are available for about $700 and the median hotel price in the city is $147.
 If you wait until May, nightly prices go down to only $82 a night.

-It's been 600 years since the discovery of Madeira — and the Portuguese archipelago is still astounding visitors with its natural beauty.
+It's been 600 years since the discovery of Madeira.
+And the Portuguese archipelago is still astounding visitors with its natural beauty.
 Trek along miles of rugged coast to see the Atlantic at its most paradisiacal.
 The capital of Funchal is quickly becoming home to a number of new hotels, offering glamour, glitz and a good, stiff cocktail.
-Speaking of drinks — the island became famous for Madeira, its 18th-century fortified wine.
-Get in the local spirit and sample a glass before leaving.
+Speaking of drinks — be sure to check out the famous 18th-century fortified wine named after the island where it was made.

 Etyek is about a half-hour's drive outside of Budapest.
-Come January, you'll be able to nab a flight from the U.S. for about $632.
-The average hotel will only cost about $92 per night.
+Come October, you'll be able to nab a round-trip flight from the U.S. for about $790.
+The average hotel will only cost about $69 per night, according to Kayak.

 The Grenadines were the last of the British colonies in the Caribbean to gain their independence (only in 1979).
-It could be why the dozens of islands have lagged behind other big players in drawing tourists.
+It could be why the islands have lagged behind other big players in drawing tourists.
 But that doesn't mean they're any less gorgeous.
-In fact, you'll be grateful for the lack of crowds when you're greeted with empty beaches and be able to hike up dormant volcanoes without having to jostle through crowds.
+In fact, you'll be grateful for the lack of crowds when you're greeted with empty beaches and clear hikes up the sides of dormant volcanoes.
 And with a smattering of new hotels opening, now is the time to visit the Grenadines.
-Quick.
-A new airport with direct flights to and from New York City opened on the island of St. Vincent (with direct flights from New York City) earlier this year.
-It’s easier than ever to get there, and pretty soon everyone else is going to find out about it.
+A new airport with direct flights to and from New York City opened on the island of St. Vincent in 2019 and it's only a matter of time until everyone else finds out about it.

 Panama City, Panama

 Visit Panama City in the low season from September through November to take advantage of the best deals.
-A flight will cost you $558 round-trip and a hotel is likely to cost around $128 per night.
+A flight will cost you an average of $590 round-trip and a hotel is likely to cost around $128 per night.
 In July, average nightly hotel prices drop as low as $74.

 Hoi An, Vietnam